12 July 2022

 For many tourists, Mestre is merely an affordable place to sleep and leave luggage, a convenient starting point for a day-trip to Venice.
 There are cheap and frequent connections to Venice by train and by bus, even through the night, and the bars, hotels, restaurants and supermarkets charge more reasonable prices – even car parking is possible.

 Mestre seems to live in the shadow of Venice.
 Some even claim it is everything that Venice is not: modern, ugly, traffic-filled, ordinary.
-It often goes with appreciation, yet it has its own charm, character and history as a town that few give themselves time to appreciate.
+It often goes without appreciation, yet it has its own charm, character and history as a town that few give themselves time to appreciate.

 Mestre was always overshadowed by its powerful neighbour Venice.
-Yet his is the most populated borough of the comune of Venice, and administratively it is part of Venice, serving as a kind of mainland suburb.
+Yet this is the most populated borough of the comune of Venice, and administratively it is part of Venice, serving as a kind of mainland suburb.
 Indeed, Mestre has a history that dates back to the Middle Ages … if not earlier.

 According to legend, Mestre was founded by Mesthles, a companion of Antenor, a fugitive from Troy, who founded Padua.
 The true origins of the town are uncertain, although it is known that there was a Roman oppidum or fortress there.
 The settlement was destroyed by Attila and was probably rebuilt in the 10th century.